 The Court dismissed Count I of Ragda's complaint with prejudice.
-The Court found that there was no set of facts on which Plaintiff Ragda Sharifeh could recover against the Trustee for conversion.
+The Court found that there was no set of facts on which Ragda Sharifeh could recover against the Trustee for conversion.

-b.
+a.
 Count II: Declaratory Judgment

-As with Count I, the Court accepted all of Ragda's allegation in Count II as true.
-She essentially requested that the Court enter declaratory judgment that the assets of the Soad Wattar Trust were not property of the Debtor's estate.
+As with Count I, the Court accepted all of Ragda's allegations in Count II as true.
+She, essentially, requested that the Court enter declaratory judgment that the assets of the Soad Wattar Trust were not property of the Debtor's estate.
 She based this on five basic factual allegations:

-- (1) an October 8, 2007 amendment to the Soad Wattar Revocable Living Trust that named Ragda Sharifeh as a successor beneficiary; - (2) an October 8, 2007 amendment to that Trust that named Ragda Sharifeh, Haifa Kaj, Raja Sharifeh and Hana Sharifeh as successor beneficiaries of Hartford Life Insurance Policy VL 931377 which insured the life of Soad Watter, who passed away on March 17, 2010; - (3) Debtor Richard Sharif resigned as Trustee of the Soad Wattar Revocable Living Trust on July 21, 2010; - (4) that Ragda Sharifeh succeeded Richard Sharif as Trustee of the Soad Wattar Revocable Living Trust; and - (5) that Richard Sharif did not personally own the assets of the Soad Wattar Revocable Living Trust such that those assets did not become property of his bankruptcy estate.
+- (1) an October 8, 2007 amendment to the Soad Wattar Revocable Living Trust that named Ragda Sharifeh as a successor beneficiary; - (2) an October 8, 2007 amendment to that Trust that named Ragda Sharifeh, Haifa Kaj, Raja Sharifeh and Hana Sharifeh as successor beneficiaries of Hartford Life Insurance Policy VL 931377 which insured the life of Soad Watter, who passed away on March 17, 2010; - (3) Debtor Richard Sharif resigned as Trustee of the Soad Wattar Revocable Living Trust on July 21, 2010; - (4) that Ragda Sharifeh succeeded Richard Sharif as Trustee of the Soad Wattar